albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 The ARINC name of the approach procedure which is needed by some FMCs is shown in parentheses.

+Further error messages are shown in the :ref:`flight-plan-table-err-footer`.

-The header can be customized using :ref:`flight-plan-table-columns-select`.
+The header can be customized using :ref:`flight-plan-table-columns-select` and the font size can be adjusted in options on page :ref:`options-display-and-text`.

 .. figure:: ../images/flightplanheader.jpg

       Header of a flight plan with all labels enabled.

 .. _flight-plan-table: